 Historically a specialist in the manufacture of chlorine and its derivatives, today, Arkema’s Jarrie plant is the Group's largest hydrogen peroxide production unit.
 Its products are mainly used for bleaching and disinfection.

-In 1916, industrialist Charles Lefebvre decided to set up a plant 15 kilometers from Grenoble, at the crossroads of Northern and Southern Europe, dedicated to the production of chlorine and chloride of lime to meet National Defense requirements.
+In 1916, the industrialist Charles Lefèvre decided to create a factory dedicated to the production of chlorine and chloride of lime to meet the needs of the National Defense.

-Since then, the Jarrie plant has been continually modified to meet the needs of its customers' markets and to modernize its facilities.
+Since then, the plant has continued to transform itself to meet the needs of its customers' markets and to modernize its facilities.

 The Jarrie Plant’s Activity